quantleaf/query/API.md

 *fuzzy (Optional)*

 If true, then we allow spelling erros of 25% amount.
+The spelling error can only occur on the end of the words.

 If false, no spelling errors allowed.